-While it’s true that everyone wants to own a house, not everyone can afford the pricey mortgage, repairs, and other associated costs when buying a house.
+While it could be true that everyone would enjoy the potential benefits to owning a house, not everyone can afford the pricey mortgage payments, repairs, and other costs associated with buying a house.

 Those who can ill-afford the big down payment the lenders require may find rent to own homes appealing.
-Rent to own ia a lease combined with an option to buy the property within a certain period, generally within 3 years or less at an agreed price.
+Basically rent to own involves a standard lease agreement combined with an option contract.
+The option contract outlines all of the important details you and the seller agree upon.

-- Taking a shot before buying the house
+Taking a test drive before buying the house

 You can experience having a house without paying so much.
 You can consider this as your preparation in buying that house.
-If you find the house isn’t ideal, you can always choose not to buy it.
+If you find the house isn’t an ideal fit, just choose not to buy it.

-- You have time to repair your credit while living in the house
+You have time to repair your credit during the lease/option period

 If you have bad credit, you have the time to establish your reputation and clear your bad credit history.
 You can still scout for mortgages with great bargains.